-Work out a detail program of events and make sure that the staff are fully briefed on timings and transitions.
-Allow sufficient time in the program for food to be served, eaten and cleared away during the evening, you don’t want food to start coming from the kitchen in the middle of someone’s speech.
+Work out a detailed program of events and make sure that the staff are fully briefed on timings and transitions.
+Allow sufficient time in the program for food to be served, eaten and cleared away during the evening; you don’t want food to start coming from the kitchen in the middle of someone’s speech.

 One way to make sure that the event goes off without a hitch is to practice, practice and practice again.
 Make sure that the staff are briefed on how the event will run, where the nominees and winners are sat in the room as well as what is happening with food and the entertainment you have planned for the evening.

 Create a promotion and media schedule for your event.
 Produce promotional material that you can use both online and offline.
 Think about the various angles for newsworthy coverage – can you team up with a sponsor or is there charity support?
 The host or guest speaker may be a celebrity as well as potentially the judges.
 Highlight when the entries are opening and closing.
 Think about social media coverage and how your attendees can help to create buzz by using a specific hashtag that you have created for your event.

 Who will be on the press list?
 Send out press invitations in plenty of time, and include some information about the event, the judges and the winners.
 Encourage the press and relevant influencers to help increase brand awareness.
 What are the rules for the use of photos?
 Can people use flash photography for example?
 Some older buildings don’t allow this so it’s important to check with the venue when you are booking.